aminesmkhani/event-app-vue/README.md

-# Perfesional Create & Manage Events Vue.js App (SPA)
+# Professional Create & Manage Events Vue.js App (SPA)

 ## English README  😊
 ## Vue Mastery has been used in the construction of this repository